ritsukiotsuka/ritsukiotsuka/README.md

 ### Hi there, I'm Ritsuki 👋

+I am a fourth-year student at University of Prince Edward Island majoring in Computer Science!

 <!--
 **ritsukiotsuka/ritsukiotsuka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.